0xjmux/iot_leddriver_hw/README.md

 * Entirely LCSC BOM, designed for both hand and machine assembly.
 Able to be assembled by JLCPCB with low-cost components.

 ## Notes and Usage
-* Schematic, BOM, Gerbers, and all other files needed for development or production can be found attached to the latest [release!](https://github.com/0xjmux/iot_leddriver_hw/releases/latest)
+* Schematic, BOM, Gerbers, and all other files needed for development and production can be found attached to the latest [release!](https://github.com/0xjmux/iot_leddriver_hw/releases/latest)
 * This includes an interactive HTML BOM, which makes hand assembly much easier.
 * See [DEVELOPMENT-NOTES.md](DEVELOPMENT-NOTES.md)

 ## Versions

 ### V2.1 - Board updates
-* Original ESP32-S2-MINI wasn't hand assembleable, so it's been replaced with an ESP32-S2-SOLO.
+* Original ESP32-S2-MINI wasn't hand assemble-able, so it's been replaced with an `ESP32-S2-SOLO`.
 * Various small upgrades, including removal of non-necessary RC components, a mini UART header, and additional 5V power lines right next to the 2.1mm jack for strips with additional power wires.
-* The footprint and supporting components for a MEMS Microphone (SPH0641LM4H-1) added in case live sound reactivity is desired later on.
+* The footprint and supporting components for a MEMS Microphone (`SPH0641LM4H-1`) added in case live sound reactivity is desired later on.
 ![v2.1 PCB Render Front](files/PCB_v2.1_render_F_RayT.png)
 ![v2 PCB Render Back](files/PCB_v2.1_render_B_RayT.png)
 ![v2 PCB Layout](files/PCB_v2.1_layout.png)